alex-arriaga/liferay-front-end-certification/notes/session-1-introduction-to-liferay-front-end.md

-# Front-end Development in Liferay: Session #1
+# Session #1.
+Introduction to Front-end in Liferay

 ## Introduction